Drowning: Forensics

 Forensic diagnosis of drowning is considered one of the most difficult in forensic medicine.
-External examination and autopsy findings are often non-specific, and the available laboratory tests are often inconclusive or controversial.
+External examination and autopsy findings are often nonspecific, and the available laboratory tests are often inconclusive or controversial.
 The purpose of an investigation is to distinguish whether the death was due to immersion or whether the body was immersed postmortem.
 The mechanism in acute drowning is hypoxemia and irreversible cerebral anoxia due to submersion in liquid.

 Drowning would be considered a possible cause of death if the body was recovered from a body of water, near a fluid that could plausibly have caused drowning, or found with the head immersed in a fluid.
 A medical diagnosis of death by drowning is generally made after other possible causes of death have been excluded by a complete autopsy and toxicology tests.
 Indications of drowning are unambiguous and may include bloody froth in the airway, water in the stomach, cerebral edema and petrous or mastoid hemorrhage.
 Some evidence of immersion may be unrelated to the cause of death, and lacerations and abrasions may have occurred before or after immersion or death.

 Diatoms should normally never be present in human tissue unless water was aspirated.
 Their presence in tissues such as bone marrow suggests drowning; however, they are present in soil and the atmosphere, and samples may be contaminated.
 An absence of diatoms does not rule out drowning, as they are not always present in water.
 A match of diatom shells to those found in the water may provide supporting evidence of the place of death.
 Drowning in saltwater can leave different concentrations of sodium and chloride ions in the left and right chambers of the heart, but they will dissipate if the person survived for some time after the aspiration, or if CPR was attempted, and have been described in other causes of death.

 Most autopsy findings relate to asphyxia and are not specific to drowning.
 The signs of drowning are degraded by decomposition.
 Large amounts of froth will be present around the mouth and nostrils and in the upper and lower airways in freshly drowned bodies.
 The volume of froth is much greater in drowning than from other origins.
 Lung density may be higher than normal, but normal weights are possible after cardiac arrest or vasovagal reflex.
 The lungs may be overinflated and waterlogged, filling the thoracic cavity.
 The surface may have a marbled appearance, with darker areas associated with collapsed alveoli interspersed with paler aerated areas.
 Fluid trapped in the lower airways may block the passive collapse that is normal after death.
 Hemorrhagic bullae of emphysema may be found.
 These are related to the rupture of alveolar walls.
 These signs, while suggestive of drowning, are not conclusive.

-safe==Prevention==
+Prevention

 It is estimated that more than 85% of drownings could be prevented by supervision, training in water skills, technology, and public education.
+Measures that help to prevent drowning include the following: